Skip to main content

 In the #artistsemergency unfolding daily due to Covid19, Arts Council England, regularly-funded cultural and arts organisations and the HE sector could remedy this deficit and exercise this crucial duty through persistent advocacy to government on the exceptional case of visual artists as rightful beneficiaries of public support both now and in future.

-Thanks to artist and lecturer Kevin Hunt @sculptureartman whose call for evidence to support artists’ case for emergency support to government and arts funders that prompted me to produce this text which draws from analysis and commentary from my doctoral thesis Artists’ livelihoods: the artists and arts policy conundrum, 2019 (unpublished).
+Thanks to artist and lecturer Kevin Hunt @sculptureartman whose call-out on social media for evidence to support artists’ case for emergency support to government and arts funders prompted me to produce this text.

 References